MTG: Mapless Trajectory Generator with Traversability Coverage for Outdoor Navigation: Appendix

 \subsection{Dataset}

 The dataset is collected on a university campus.
 As shown in the satellite map \ref{fig:satellite_map}, the blue trajectories are for the training dataset and the red trajectories are for the testing dataset.
+In total, there are 2076 frames with all required perception data and local maps.